dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/Readme.md

 ## Installing from network locations

-If you wish to install the SharePoint from a network location this can be done, however you must disable User Account Control (UAC) on the server to allow DSC to run the executable from a remote location, and also set the PsDscRunAsCredential value to run as an account with local admin
+If you wish to install SharePoint from a network location this can be done, however you must disable User Account Control (UAC) on the server to allow DSC to run the executable from a remote location, and also set the PsDscRunAsCredential value to run as an account with local admin